+Paula Gray Michelle Schwerdtfeger Sage Gray

-Paula Gray\ Josie Kueser Michelle Schwerdtfeger\ Katie Kueser
+Josie Kueser Katie Kueser Ashlyn Schwerdtfeger

-Sage Gray Ashlyn Schwerdtfeger

-Anyone wishing to sell Visual Arts in the Silent Auction must return an Intent to Sell Card to the Fair Office by noon, Wednesday July 24.
-There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent

-Auction Special Rules, p.
-34).
+Anyone wishing to sell Visual Arts in the Silent Auction must return an Intent to Sell Form to the Fair Office by 12:00 p.m., Wednesday, July 23.
+There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, page 35).

-- 1. Exhibitors limited to a total of six entries, but only one school-made exhibit. - 2.
+- Exhibitors limited to a total of six entries, but only one school-made exhibit. - 2.
 A Champion and Reserve Champion will be picked from each age class if deserving.
 Grand Champion overall will be selected. - 3.
 Articles exhibited must be an original design created by the exhibitor. - 4.
 All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - 5.
 Bring entries at the time they are to be judged. - 6.
 All exhibits which need to be hung (including all fine arts) must have a wire or saw tooth hanger attached (no string or tape).
 If necessary hardware is not attached, it will be deducted a ribbon and will not be displayed. - 7.
-If exhibit has been made from a kit, be sure to enroll it in the kit/mold class (KITS ARE NOT STATE FAIR ELIGIBLE) - 8.
-The judges will choose up to one entry from divisions A-E below to advance to the State Fair competition. (members must be at least 9 years old by January 1 in order to take entries to the state level). - 9.
-Firearms and weapons are not eligible exhibits. - 10.
-Visual Arts Divisions:
+If exhibit has been made from a kit, be sure to enroll it in the kit/mold class (KITS ARE NOT STATE FAIR ELIGIBLE).